namuol/spotify-desktop-remote/README.md

 There are two parts to the app:

 1. The HTTP Server that forwards commands to Spotify (`server.coffee`)
-2. The Spotify Webapp that accepts commands from the server via Websockets (`src/main.coffee` and `index.html`)
+2. The Spotify Webapp (runs inside Spotify Desktop) that accepts commands from the server via Websockets (`src/main.coffee` and `index.html`)

 ```sh
 # OS X/Linux users: